yabadabu/micro_tiff/README.md

 # mini_tiff

-This is a super simple header only library to read/write TIFF files supporting 16 bits per channel (unsigned shorts), and 32 bits per channel (floats).
+This is a super simple header only library to read/write TIFF files supporting 8, 16 bits per channel (unsigned shorts), and 32 bits per channel (floats).
-I'm using it to read and save files in 16bits/float and check the results inside Photshop for example.
+I'm using it to read and save files in 16bits/float and check the results inside Photoshop for example.

 # Features

 - Support mono, RGB and RGB+Alpha files
 - Support 8,16 bits or 32 bits per channel (uint8/uint16/float)
 - Only uncompressed TIFFs
-- No metadata is saved/recovered.
+- Minimal metadata is saved
 - Data is assumed to be in a linear buffer when saving it
 - No exceptions.
 API will return true if everything is ok, false if there is an error.
 - For 4 channels images, pixel layout is Red, Green, Blue, Alpha
 - No memory allocations
+- You can also recover basic metadata using the info

 # Install